-As a Chairman of Board of Directors of TransPeshawar, I believe that this mega public transport project will change not only the face but also the future of Peshawar.
-I am confident that this will be a valuable asset serving the future generations to come and reflect Peshawar as a modern 21st-century city.
+As a Chairman of the Board of Directors of TransPeshawar, I believe that this mega public transport project has changed not only the face but also the future of Peshawar.
+I am confident that this will be a valuable asset serving the future generations to come and reflect Peshawar as a modern 21st century city.

 Chairman Board, TransPeshawar